ibm-cloud-docs/FileStorage/working-with-snapshots.md

 For more information, see [terraform destroy](https://developer.hashicorp.com/terraform/cli/commands/destroy){: external}.

-## Restoring storage volume to a specific point in time by using a snapshot in the UI
+## Restoring storage volume to a specific point in time by using a snapshot in the console
 {: #restorefromsnapshotUI}
 {: ui}